jlandowner/psp-util/README.md

 # Pod Security Policy Utility
-A Kubectl extention utility to manage `Pod Security Policy(PSP)` and RBAC Resources.
+A Kubectl plugin to manage `Pod Security Policy(PSP)` and RBAC Resources.

-Attach/Detach PSP to RBACs(Group, User) or ServiceAccounts and view the relations which PSP is effected to each Subjects.
+Attach/Detach PSP to/from RBACs(Group, User) or ServiceAccounts and view the relations which PSP is effected to the Subjects in cluster.

 See the details of PSP:
 - https://kubernetes.io/docs/concepts/policy/pod-security-policy/